Root Rot In Money Tree: Signs & How To Save!

 We have already mentioned that overwatering is a reason behind root rot.
 But there can be many other reasons that can cause root rot in your money tree.

-The money tree owners can end up overwatering their plants out of too much care.
-However, that doesn’t do any good and instead causes root rot in the plants.
+The money tree owners can overwater their plants out of too much care.
+However, that doesn’t do any good and causes root rot in the plants.

 The money trees prefer infrequent watering and will not tolerate frequent and overwatering.